 What haven’t I read really?
-Ok, that’s a bit of an exaggeration, but with all this free time stuck at home, I’ve read far more this year than I have for a long time.
-I used to read non-stop as a child, but while studying for English Lit degree, I stopped reading for pleasure because I had to do so much of it for my coursework, and I’ve never quite picked the habit back up in the same way again, what with adult life getting in the way a lot.
-But I’ve been off work for five months now, and even though lockdown has eased considerably, I’ve still got way more free time than usual, so I’ve made decent headway with my reading list, so this is what I’ve read during lockdown this year so far!
+Ok, that’s a bit of an exaggeration.
+But with all this free time stuck at home, I’ve read far more this year than I have for a long time.
+I used to read non-stop as a child, but while studying for English Lit degree, I stopped reading for pleasure because I had to do so much of it for my coursework.
+With adult life getting in the way, I’ve never quite picked the habit back up in the same way again.
+But I’ve been off work for five months now, and even though lockdown has eased considerably, I’ve still got way more free time than usual.
+I’ve made decent headway with my reading list, so this is what I’ve read during lockdown this year so far!

 Noughts & Crosses – Malorie Blackman